Henry Baldwin Lecture

-The St George’s Henry Baldwin Lecture takes place during the winter solstice week each year and aims to provide a thoughtful, timely and challenging contribution to public conversation that highlights the contribution Christian theology can offer to build a healthy society.
+The St George’s Henry Baldwin Lecture takes place during the winter solstice week each year and aims to offer a thoughtful, timely and challenging word in the public conversation that highlights the contribution Christian theology can offer to build a healthy society.

 Previous Lectures